 We hope tales of our budget travel in early retirement may help or inspire others like us, whether retired yet or not.

-We have a new early retirement page that gives more on our journey to financial independence.
+We have an early retirement page that gives more on our journey to financial independence.
 That page also points out some of the health care we have received abroad, and there is a link to a pep talk if you’ve done all the work of saving and investing, but you get butterflies when you think about actually taking the leap to retire early and travel the world.
 We’ve been there!

 If you have any questions about any of the places we’ve visited, please reach out.
 Maybe one day we will see you out here on this fantastic planet Earth.